pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

 ### 1. Load Kaggle Dataset
 Looking at our main function below we can see the first function is a call to load our dataset

 ```python
 def main(model='mlp', num_epochs=500):
     # Load the dataset
     print("Loading data...")
     X_train, y_train, X_val, y_val, X_test, y_test = load_dataset()
 ```

 We need to replace the X_train, y_train, and X_test with our own personal function load_kaggle_dataset.
 To do this we will load the csv files using Numpy (referred to typically as "np" in python).
 [Numpy](http://www.numpy.org/) is one of the dependencies requried by Lasagne and is really just a package to do efficient operations on matrices.
 First let's define our function above the previous load_dataset function.

 ```python
 def load_kaggle_dataset():

 ```

 Now lets load our training data through a numpy function [genfromtxt](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.genfromtxt.html) that loads data from text files.

 ```python
   # loads data into at Numpy array using a comma indicate a new element. dtype represents the type the data
   # will be loaded as.
 We choose float32 since the original dtype is float64, whose precision is unstable when
   # placed on the GPU
   training_data = np.genfromtxt('train.csv', delimiter=",", dtype="float32")
 ```

-But remember that the first row in the train.csv file is only used to tell us what each column is.
+But remember that the function in the train.csv file is only used to tell us what each column is.
 We can actually remove this row using Numpy's [delete](http://docs.scipy.org/doc/numpy-1.10.1/reference/generated/numpy.delete.html) function

 ```python
   # axis=0 means we are deleting a row (axis=0 represents rows, axis=1 represents columns, etc.)
   # obj=0 means we are deleting the first row
   training_data = np.delete(np.genfromtxt('train.csv', delimiter=",", dtype="float32"), obj=0, axis=0)
 ```

 Next we need to separate the training data into images and their respective labels.
 The first column has the labels and the rest are the images.

 ```python
   # List of train images by deleting the 1st column of labels and reshaping the 784 pixels into their original 28 x 28
   # image.
 Additionally, we divide all pixels by 256 in order to have the range of pixels between 0 and 1.
 This is